-Policy BA1: Local requirements for Basement Impact Assessments
+Policy BA1: Basement Development

-5.11 As a result of the conditions found in Hampstead, as noted in Camden Local Plan 6.132, basements in Hampstead may pose a particular risk to neighbouring properties and require close investigations, as required by Policy A5 of the Local Borough of Camden Local Plan and its supporting Camden Planning Guidance - Basements, to ensure that risks can be identified and damage mitigated at the planning stage.
+As a result of the conditions found in Hampstead, basements in Hampstead may pose a particular risk to neighbouring properties and require close investigations, as required by Policy A5 of the Local Borough of Camden Local Plan and its supporting Camden Planning Guidance - Basements, to ensure that risks can be identified and damage mitigated at the planning stage.
 These conditions include unusual and unstable soils, subsoil water movement, hilly areas liable to slippage, and dense development in which many houses are conjoined.

-Policy BA1: Local requirements for Basement Impact Assessments and mitigation
+Policy BA1: Basement Development